Dave Hernandez

-Dave Hernandez (born September 20, 1970, Guadalajara, Mexico) is a Mexican guitarist, singer and songwriter.
+Dave Hernandez (born September 22, 1970, Guadalajara, Mexico) is a Mexican guitarist, singer and songwriter.
 He is best known as a former member of the American indie rock band The Shins, with whom he recorded four studio albums.
-Hernandez is currently the guitarist of the post-punk band The Intelligence, and is the former vocalist and guitarist of the punk band Scared of Chaka.
+Hernandez is currently the guitarist of the post-punk band The Intelligence, and is the vocalist and guitarist of the punk band Scared of Chaka.

 Hernandez met Shins frontman James Mercer when both lived in Albuquerque playing in underground bands in the early/mid 1990s.
 Hernandez's punk band Scared of Chaka and Mercer's indie pop band Flake were both part of the thriving Albuquerque independent rock scene that spawned bands like The Drags, The Rondelles, and Henrys Dress.

 Among the other bands Hernandez has played in are Broadcast Oblivion, The Charming Snakes, and The Boskos.
 He has played guitar on records by Big Business and Sean Na Na.
 He is currently the frontman for Seattle garage band Little Cuts and guitarist for The Intelligence.